CrisisCore-Systems/CompressKit/.github/ISSUE_TEMPLATE/bug_report.md

  - CompressKit version:

 **Additional context**
-Add any other context about the problem here.
+Add any other relevant information.